Skip to main content

-- 1 Decide what your objectives are: for example, making direct sales, maintaining customer relationships or generating new enquiries.
+- Decide what your objectives are: for example, making direct sales, maintaining customer relationships or generating new enquiries via special offers.

-- 3 Establish your budget; consider how much each response will be worth to you, and the likely response rate.
+- Establish your budget; consider how much each response will be worth to you, and the likely response rate.
 Bear in mind that the average response rate for direct mail is 4%.

-- 9 Design the mailshot to be attractive; personalise the envelope and letter as far as possible, and avoid the appearance of 'junk mail'.
+- Design the mailshot to be attractive; personalise the letter and envelope where possible; avoid the appearance of junk mail or spam.

-- Encourage responses with a clear call to action: make responding easy (eg with a pre-printed reply card) and consider offering an incentive to reply promptly.
+- Encourage responses with a clear call to action: make responding easy and consider offering an incentive to reply promptly.

-- 14 Analyse the response; record which contacts have been mailed and their response, and update your mailing list for any mail 'returned to sender'.
+- Analyse the response; record which contacts have been mailed and their response, and update your mailing list for any mail 'returned to sender' or email bouncebacks.

-- be clear what your objectives are and who you are targeting
+- specify your objectives and who you are targeting

 - use an up-to-date and accurate mailing list